 One community representative.
 The community representative must not be a parent of a pupil at the school and must not be an employee of the board.
 The community representative will be appointed by the chair and ratified by majority vote of the Council.

-Between 5 and 12 parent members elected as per the procedures detailed in section 3 and form the majority of the Council.
-The minimum Council size is nine (9) members with five (5) parent/guardian and four (4) staff/other members.
-A school Council may establish the maximum number of members in the by-laws.

-2.2 Term of Office
+Term of Office

-General elections are held during the first Council meeting in each school year.
 A person elected to Council during the general election holds office from the date of the second

 Council meeting in the school year to the second Council meeting in the next school year.

-During the period between the first and second Council meetings of the school year,

-Council members work with newly elected Council members to ensure a smooth transition.
+There are no maximum terms a person may be elected to Council.

-Members that are appointed to Council at other times during the year hold office from the point at which the appointment is ratified by Council until the second Council meeting of the
+Members that are appointed to Council at other times during the year hold office from the point at which the appointment is ratified by Council until the next election of the Council members in the following year.

-next year.

-There is no limit to the number of terms that a Council member may serve provided he or

-she is duly re-elected or re-appointed each year.

-2.3 Responsibilities of Council Members
+General Responsibilities of Council Members

 The responsibilities of school Councils are established provincially and jurisdictionally in: